Delicious Stuffed Portobello Mushrooms with Feta

 Top with crumbled feta.
 Bake until cheese turns golden.
 Rest before serving.

-Fresh Stuffed Portobello Mushrooms with Spinach and Feta Save Recipe
+Fresh Stuffed Portobello Mushrooms with Spinach and Feta Pin it

 Fresh Stuffed Portobello Mushrooms with Spinach and Feta | yummygusto.com